telerik/ajax-docs/controls/ajaxpanel/troubleshooting/error-handling-for-ajax-requests.md

 * Set the [AsyncPostBackErrorMessage](https://msdn.microsoft.com/en-us/library/system.web.ui.scriptmanager.asyncpostbackerrormessage.aspx) property, which is the error message that is sent to the browser.

+* Take advantage of the [PageRequestManager class](https://learn.microsoft.com/en-us/previous-versions/aspnet/bb398976(v=vs.100)) which enables you to handle events in the client page life cycle and to provide custom event handlers that are specific to partial-page updates.

 ## See Also

  * [ScriptManager.AllowCustomErrorsRedirect Property](https://msdn.microsoft.com/en-us/library/system.web.ui.scriptmanager.allowcustomerrorsredirect.aspx)